galaxyproject/training-material/topics/fair/tutorials/fair-origin/tutorial.md

 > <question-title></question-title>
 >
-> Look at the wording of the FAIR principles in [Table 1.1](#table).
+> Look at the wording of the FAIR principles in **Table 1.1**.
 Which terms are used more than once?
 Which terms are you seeing for the first time?
 >
 > > <solution-title></solution-title>
 > >